Thrive delivers Social and Therapeutic Horticulture programmes in the former TV gardens in Kings Heath Park, Birmingham.

-Visit the former TV gardens in Kings Heath Park every Friday until October 27 at 11am and 1pm.
-Each tour lasts 20 minutes and gives a history of the TV gardens, information about Thrive and the programmes we run.
-The tours are free but donations are welcome and you should book onto them by calling the office on 0121 293 4531.PLANT & VEG BOX SALES: Every Friday
+Visit the former TV gardens in Kings Heath Park.
+Tours lasts 20 minutes and give a history of the TV gardens, information about Thrive and the programmes we run.
+The tours are free but donations are welcome and you should book onto them by calling the office on 0121 293 4531.PLANT & VEG BOX SALES:

 BBC GARDENERS WORLD LIVE 2017:

 Students from our Grow and Learn programme designed a garden called 'Life and Times of Miss Potter' and it won a 'Silver Merit Medal'.

 VOLUNTEERS NEEDED: Thrive Birmingham is fortunate to work in the former TV gardens (once used by Gardeners' World) – but we need your help to maintain them!
 We are looking for volunteers to help between 9am and 4pm, Monday to Friday only.

 Our office is based in the pavilion next to the Horticultural Training Centre in the park but the majority of our work takes place in the TV gardens.

 Why not give volunteering a go?
 We hold volunteer taster days, the second Monday of each month between 10:30 and 12:30pm.

 Give the office a call on 0121 293 4531 for more information.